OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **backends**\  (all)

- Check the total number of connexions on the cluster.
+ Check the total number of connections on the cluster.

- Perfdata contains the number of connexions per database.
+ Perfdata contains the number of connections per database.

  Critical and Warning thresholds accept either a raw number or a percentage (eg.
  80%).
 When a threshold is in percent, it is compared to the cluster parameter